KomplettHacke/Random-Reforges/README.md

 # Random-Reforges
 Minecraft mod for Forge 1.20.1 - Applies random reforges to your gear - works with all modded items and attributes.

+##Important!
+Im new to github (I mean, Ive used it to check out other projects, but never for my own projects), so Im kinda confused by all the moderation stuff.
+Please don't be confused by random stuff appearing/disappearing, Im really trying my best. :)

 ## In-game help MD
 If you prefer MD instead of the ingame GUI. :)